 Fortunately, there now are other options.
 One is a chemical called picaridin, which has been used in Australia and Europe since the 1980s but only became available in the US in 2005.
 Picaridin appears to be as effective as DEET but it smells better and is less irritating to the skin.
 Another is IR3535, an ingredient in Avon’s Skin So Soft Bug Guard.

 There’s also oil of lemon eucalyptus, which offers protection similar to other bug repellents with low concentrations of DEET.
 (Repel’s Lemon Eucalyptus is a good brand.)
-A soybean-based product called Bite Blocker also works well, as does Buzz Away, which contains citronella, eucalyptus, lemongrass, and other herbs.
+Another product that works well is Buzz Away, which contains citronella, eucalyptus, lemongrass, and other herbs.

 Chemicals and oils aren’t your only options.
 Here are some additional ways to repel bugs and mosquitoes:

 - Several plants are natural bug repellents.
 If possible, plant lemon thyme, tansy, scented geraniums, sweet basil, and sassafras around your home.
 If that’s not an option, get a few potted plants for your patio.